Whole Smoked Chicken with a Smoked Chicken Brine

 Once you have all your ingredients assembled for your smoked chicken brine, you’re ready to brine the chicken.
 Plan ahead, as this chicken will need to sit in the brine for a while.

-Dissolve the brown sugar, Tabasco, and salt in the water.
+Dissolve the brown sugar, Tabasco, salt, and BBQ rub in the water in a deep pot or gallon-size zip-top bag.
 Next, submerge the chicken fully in the brine, place it in the refrigerator, and allow the chicken to brine for at least 8-12 hours (a good time to brine is overnight).
 It might be necessary to place a plate or other heavy item on the chicken to keep it submerged in the brine.

 Brining meat is a delicious way to prepare your food before it’s cooked on the grill or smoker.
 It’s also especially handy when smoking meat to keep the skin from becoming rubbery.
 Check out more amazing brine recipes from Hey Grill Hey below: